beetbox/pyacoustid/README.rst

 1.2.0
   Add a `force_fpcalc` option to `fingerprint_file` and `match`.
   Avoid leaving a dangling socket after communicating with the server.
+  Fix a crash when passing a `memoryview` object to the fingerprinter.

 1.1.7
   Include a LICENSE file.